rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

 The deserializer then provides an implementation for `JsonObject` that gradually builds a new instance of the corresponding type.
 It needs to find the correspondence between class properties and JSON keys (`title`, `author`, and `name` in figure 12.8) and build nested object values (an instance of `Author`); only after that it can create a new instance of the required class (`Book`).

 The JKid library is intended to be used with data classes, and, as such, it passes all the name-value pairs loaded from the JSON file as parameters to the constructor of the class being deserialized.
-It doesn’t support setting properties on object instances after they’ve been created.
+It doesn't support setting properties on object instances after they’ve been created.
 This means it needs to store the data somewhere while reading it from JSON, before the construction of the actual object begins.

 The requirement to save the components before creating the object looks similar to the traditional Builder pattern, with the difference that builders are generally tailored to creating a specific kind of object.
 In the case of deserialization, the solution needs to be completely generic.
 To avoid being boring, we use the term seed for the implementation.
 In JSON, you need to build different types of composite structures: objects, collections, and maps.
 The classes `ObjectSeed`, `ObjectListSeed`, and `ValueListSeed` are responsible for building objects and lists of composite objects or simple values appropriately.
 The construction of maps is left as an exercise for you.